cyrilwelschen/django_restframework_template/README.md

    ```
 7. Update project-level urls.py to be able to login on api UI level.
 8. **Key step**: create *permissions.py* and define class to be used to have custom behaviour

+## Part 5: Relationships and Hyperlinked APIs

+We replace primary keys with hyperlinks for relating fileds/elements.

+1. In *views.py* add `api_root` and `SnippetHighlight`.
+2. In *urls.py* add root path '' and for snippet highlighting.
+3. Hyperlinking API by updating corresponding serializers `SnippetSerializer` and `UserSerializer`.
+4. Naming URL patterns and adding pagination in *settings.py*